BOOK SERIES: SOCIAL-ENVIRONMENTAL SUSTAINABILITY

 Chris Maser, Series Editor

 Chris Maser, with a chapter by Jessica K. La Porte.
-Decision-Making For A Sustainable Environment: A Systemic Approach.
+Decision Making For A Sustainable Environment: A Systemic Approach.
 2012.
-CRC Press, Boca Raton, FL. (in press)
+CRC Press, Boca Raton, FL.
+For more information, see: Decision Making for a Sustainable Environment: A Systemic Approach

 Chris Maser and Carol Pollio.
 Resolving Environmental Conflicts: Second Edition.
 2011.
 CRC Press, Boca Raton, FL.
 For more information, see: Resolving Environmental Conflicts